- With the Triangle Mastercard from Canadian Tire, you’ll earn 4% in Canadian Tire Money when shopping at Canadian Tire

 Rewards can’t be redeemed everywhere

 While the Triangle program is easy to understand, it’s a store loyalty program, and, naturally, that means you can only redeem your rewards at select stores.
 Specifically, the following four retail chains: Canadian Tire, Sports Chek, and eligible Mark’s and Atmosphere locations.
-While you can earn Canadian Tire Money at participating Husky and Gas+ stations, you can’t redeem them for fuel.
+While you can earn Canadian Tire Money at participating Gas+ stations, you can’t redeem them for fuel.
 You also can’t redeem them as cash or statement credits to pay off your balance like you can with most other rewards credit cards.

 That being said, this isn’t too big of a con considering 1.
 Canadian Tire and its affiliate store sell almost everything under the sun, and 2. if you’re eyeing a Canadian Tire credit card, it’s fair to assume you shop from Canadian Tire quite a fair bit, which means you’ll have plenty of opportunities to redeem your rewards.